variant-database/vdb/Query_Commands.md

 <br />
 #### [`list`] `monthly` [`for`] \<cluster> [\<cluster2>]

 Lists by month the number of viruses belonging to the specified cluster with a collection date within that month.
 If a second cluster is specified, then the monthly numbers for that cluster are also listed along with the percentage of the first cluster count vs. the second cluster count.
+The first cluster should generally be a subset of the second cluster, if present.
 <br />
 #### [`list`] `weekly` [`for`] \<cluster> [\<cluster2>]

 Lists by week the number of viruses belonging to the specified cluster with a collection date within that week.
 If a second cluster is specified, then the weekly numbers for that cluster are also listed along with the percentage of the first cluster count vs. the second cluster count.
+The first cluster should generally be a subset of the second cluster, if present.
 <br />
 #### [`list`] `patterns`